saiutkarsh33/ai_chatbot/README.md

 # Offline Assessment for Nika.eco

-API Keys are not enclosed as environment variables for easage of testing.
+API Keys are not enclosed as environment variables for ease of testing.

 **Set Up a Virtual Environment**: